MariaOskarsdottir/MultilayerCreditScoring/README.md

 CommonNodeD SpecificNodeC
 ```

-Having a list of paths to such files and a file listing the defaulters for the Personilazation matrix enables us the calculate the rankings like so:
+Having a list of paths to such files and a file listing the defaulters for the Personilazation matrix, enables us to calculate the rankings like so:

 ```python